Orchestra and Chorus Music Staff

 DOMINIQUE RØYEM, Music Director/Conductor

 The Houston Chronicle has said that Dominique Royem “conducts with style and feeling” and that “her energy and passion are boundless.”
 She has been the Music Director of the Fort Bend Symphony Orchestra since 2014.
 During her tenure, she has radically diversified the organization's programming, increased the organization's reach by starting a chorus, instituted family and children’s programming, and commissioned new works for the ensemble.
 In 2015, the Fort Bend Symphony Orchestra was recognized as a Finalist in the American Prize based in New York City.
-Through the programming done for FBSO, Dominique was Semifinalist for The American Prize—Vytautas Marijosius Memorial Award in Orchestral Programming in the 2017-2018 season.
+Through the programming done for FBSO, Dominique was a Semifinalist for The American Prize—Vytautas Marijosius Memorial Award in Orchestral Programming in the 2017-2018 season.

 She has worked with ensembles such as the Ukrainian State Orchestra, Plevin Philharmonic, Galveston Symphony, Moores Opera Center, Sugarland Opera, HBU Opera Theatre, HITS, and the Houston Civic Orchestra.
 She was the Resident Conductor for Bayou City Concert Musicals, Music Director for Houston Grand Opera’s Opera to Go! during the 12-13 and 13-14 seasons, and the Conducting Fellow for the Allentown Symphony Orchestra’s 2012-2013 season.